• Skip to primary navigation

 Valentina K. Wein

 This Vegan Mushroom Sauce is incredibly rich and creamy.
-You simply won’t believe it’s not made with heavy cream.
-Made with cashew cream, this dairy free sauce is fantastic with chicken, steak, rice and pasta.
+You simply won’t believe it’s made without cream.
+Delectable, dairy-free and made with cashew cream, it's an amazing pasta sauce!

 Print